PrettyCities/promper/README.md

 2.)
 Initialize a new instance of Promper with `promper = Promper.new`.

 3a.)
 If you are running Promper from IRB, set him free with `promper.go_boy`.
-Promper speak to you and continually query you until you enter a blank line.
+Promper will speak to you and continually query you until you enter a blank line.

 3b.)
 Alternatively, if you simply want to use Promper for his functionality, use `promper.search("target word or phrase")`.
 Promper will return an array of similar sounding words.